Stable and unstable perturbations in universal scaling phenomena far from equilibrium

 The approach to (\ref{eq:scaling_F_equaltime}) has been studied starting from a wide range of different initial conditions.
 Examples include parametric resonance initial conditions in a strong field regime \cite{Berges:2008wm,Berges:2016nru} or large initial occupation numbers similar to (\ref{eq:initialcond}) \cite{Berges:2014bba,PineiroOrioli:2015cpb,Mikheev:2018adp,Deng:2018xsk,PineiroOrioli:2018hst,Boguslavski:2019ecc}.
 Corrections to the scaling exponents of the high-momentum cascade were recently explored via kinetic methods~\cite{Mikheev:2022fdl,Brewer:2022vkq} in the context of the prescaling phenomenon~\cite{Mazeliauskas:2018yef}.
 Furthermore, nonthermal fixed points were realized in cold atom experiments, e.g., from sudden quenches across phase transitions~\cite{Prufer:2018hto,Erne:2018gmz,Glidden:2020qmu}.
 While universal quantities like scaling exponents do not depend on microscopic details, such as specific values of $\lambda$ or $n_0$, the time for the approach to scaling is not a universal quantity.
 Moreover, scaling according to (\ref{eq:scaling_F_equaltime}) is a transient phenomenon in an isolated system, with the system eventually approaching thermal equilibrium~\cite{Berges:2016nru}.
 The latter can always be delayed by increasing $(N n_0)/\lambda$ entering the initial condition (\ref{eq:initialcond}) such that (\ref{eq:scaling_F_equaltime}) is accurately realized for suitable time ranges in units of~$Q$.

-For the numerical results presented in this work, we employ $\lambda=0.01, N=4$ and $n_0=25$~\footnote{Temporal and spatial grid points are respectively discretised with the spacing $a_t\,Q=0.3$ and $a_x\,Q=0.75$ with $N_x=495$ spatial grid points.
+For the numerical results presented in this work, we employ $\lambda=0.01$, $n_0=25$ and $N=4$, which e.g.\ reflects the Higgs sector of the Standard Model of particle physics~\footnote{Temporal and spatial grid points are respectively discretised with the spacing $a_t\,Q=0.3$ and $a_x\,Q=0.75$ with $N_x=495$ spatial grid points.
 For the numerical parameters explored in this work, we have checked that the relevant physical results are insensitive to changes in the IR and UV cutoffs, as well as the temporal spacing.
 We have also explicitly varied $N$ to other values, such as $N=8$, to check for the robustness of our results.
 The code is available at \cite{shen:2020slv}.}.
 Starting from the initial conditions we consider, the universal scaling regime of interest emerges in the infrared after times of order $10^3/Q$ and our scaling solution results are in accordance with earlier studies of nonthermal fixed points.

 After the behavior~\eqref{eq:scaling_F_equaltime} is established, we consider perturbations around the scaling solution according to

 by suddenly turning on $\delta F > 0$ at a given time $t_i$.
 Perturbations of two different momentum modes at $t_i\,Q=1800$ are depicted in Fig.~\ref{fig:deltaF_intro}.
 In the following we analyze the underlying processes that lead to the quasi-exponential growth of perturbations in time at low values of $\vpt$ and decay at higher momenta.